 I’m here to break down the reservations people may have about backpacking and to assure you that if you’re a day hiker, there’s no doubt that you can become a backpacker in a few easy steps.

-Aside from actually backpacking, this might just be the most fun and exciting part of the process.
-But how are you supposed to know what to bring, especially when everything has to fit in a single backpack?
+This part of backpacking can be equally fun and frustrating.
+How are you supposed to know what to bring, especially when everything has to fit in a single backpack?
 A good place to start is with what’s called “The Ten Essentials”, which are ten items you should always bring into the wilderness to keep yourself safe and prepared.
 These essentials are as follows:

 - Navigation – map, compass, GPS